canonical/microceph/docs/explanation/canonical-ceph-reference-architecture/architectural-considerations.rst

 Disaggregated architecture
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The disaggregated approach, on the other hand, features dedicated nodes for
+The :ref:`disaggregated approach <hw-rec-disaggregated-architecture>`, on the other hand, features dedicated nodes for
 each type of service, e.g. OSDs, RGW and MDS (control plane services).

 This architecture is suitable in specific scenarios, for example, where